 5. Your N=1 Experiment: The Matrix Method

 - Define what you want in life – What do you want?
 What do you want to create?
-What do you want do be?
+What do you want to be?

-- Create your “Success Habits” – what are the things you must do in order to achieve your goal.
+- Create your “Success Habits” – what are the things you must do to achieve your goal.

 - Write your “Success Habits” in a column sounds of the spreadsheet.

 - If you do the “Success Habit” give yourself a 1.
 If you fail to do it, give yourself a 0.

 Your goal is simple – do your “Success Habits” every day until what you want, is who you are.